bevyengine/bevy/release-content/migration-guides/scoped_entities.md

 rules, use the `All` scope.
 If your cell can only access a specific set of components without violating aliasing rules, consider using `Filtered` or `Except` scopes.
-If you are able to validate externally that you won't violate aliasing rules by accesing a particular component, you may use `All`.
+If you are able to validate externally that you won't violate aliasing rules by accessing a particular component, you may use `All`.